 If luxury is your top priority, go for the Starwood Preferred Guest program, which includes more luxury hotels than any of the others.
 There are no capacity controls on reward nights, which means that as long as a standard room is available, you can book it on points.
 The trick to earning points, however, is becoming an elite member and using the Starwood Preferred Guest American Express—without these, it can take a long time to earn any meaningful freebies.

-So, there you have it: the best hotel rewards programs for all of your traveling needs.
-If you book through Hotel Engine, you will earn rewards points both from the hotel and from us.
-We’ll even give you a rewards bonus just for signing up.
+So, there you have it: the best hotel rewards program for all of your traveling needs.
+If you book through Hotel Engine, you can even earn rewards points on both the hotel’s rewards program and ours.
+See what you can find with HE Rewards.